-TIM adopted over time an articulated set of rules and procedures for the management of the information processed in the company, in compliance with the laws applicable to the various types of data.
+Over time TIM has adopted a structured set of rules and procedures for the management of the information processed in the company, in compliance with the laws applicable to the various types of data.
 These rules act on the organizational and technical level and on operating procedures.

-The processing of information, in particular, is supported by information systems, the development, maintenance and operation of which are subject to specific requirements and rules, the subject of dedicated organizational supervision, entrusted to the Security Department for the aspects pertaining to ICT Risk Management and information protection and to the Compliance Department for the aspects relating to guidance and compliance control.
+The processing of information, in particular, is supported by information systems, the development, maintenance and operation of which are subject to specific requirements and rules, the subject of dedicated organizational supervision, entrusted to the Cyber Security Department for the aspects pertaining to ICT Risk Management and information protection and to the Compliance Department for the aspects relating to guidance and compliance control.

-Relevant document for the purpose of internal management and external disclosure of corporate information is the "Procedure insider information and insider dealing" (consultable at www.gruppotim. it, section The Group, channel Governance/Governance Tools/Other Codes and Procedures), drafted in light of Consob's recommendations contained in the "Guidelines" for the management of insider information of October 2017 and made the subject, during 2023, of limited regulatory, organizational and editorial adjustments.
+Relevant document for the purpose of internal management and external disclosure of corporate information is the "Procedure insider information and insider dealing" (consultable at www.gruppotim. it, section The Group, channel Governance/Governance Tools/Other Codes and Procedures), drafted in light of Consob's recommendations contained in the "Guidelines" for the management of insider information of October 2017 and made the subject, during 2024, of limited regulatory, organizational and editorial adjustments.